 Every dog needs to know his role in everyday life of living together with you and your family.
 How can he know what he has to do if we are not teaching and guiding him to know those things?

 So we gathered a few of the most common mistakes that new dog parents make when getting a new puppy.

 Here they are.

-(I have added an easy puppy house training video in the end to help you to understand the basics)
+(I have added an easy puppy house training video link at the end, to help you understand the basics)